mdaghlian/dag_prf_utils/README.md

 This package is still in development and its API might change.

 ## Installation
-[1] Install prfpy, use this to make a nice conda environment with all the required dependencies (https://github.com/VU-Cog-Sci/prfpy)
+[1] Install prfpy, this should cover everything, use this to make a nice conda environment with all the required dependencies (https://github.com/VU-Cog-Sci/prfpy)

 [2] If you're on linux, and you want to have the command line tools (stuff in /bin) then run
-> ./shell/dpu_setup
+> bash shell/dpu_setup setup
 Otherwise, you can just do `python setup.py develop`

-[3] If you want to use blender, you can install that too.
+[3] OPTIONAL: If you want to use blender, you can install that too.
 You may need to specify the path in the __init__ file

+[4] OPTIONAL: Meshlab might also be useful (https://www.meshlab.net/ to install)

 # Overview of files